aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/azure_iot_hub_setup_x509_03.png)

 Now there is a new certificate in your certificate list.
-Its status is “unverified”, and you need to prove of possession.
+Its status is “unverified”, and you need to prove possession.

 ![](doc/images/azure_iot_hub_setup_x509_04.png)